-In later chapters we will cover nearly all the material, so you will be trying all the questions, except those that require numerical calculations.
-For this reason I probably won't hand out a "reading guide" for the later chapters; I will just tell you if a certain subsection is not going to be covered on the exam (it will be rare).
+In later chapters we'll cover nearly all the material, so you can use any or all questions, except those that require numerical calculations.
+For this reason I probably won't hand out a "reading guide" for the later chapters; I'll just tell you if a certain subsection won't be covered on the exam (it will be rare).